Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Musical Storytelling:

-Have children act out stories through movement and song.
+Have them act out stories or songs through movement and song.

 Discuss how music and movement are used in everyday life (e.g., dancing at parties, singing songs, playing instruments).